msaadah/Data-Analysis-Notebook/Datasets_Filetypes/Manipulating_HTML_File/README.md

 ***

-## *Groupby*:
+### *Groupby*:

 This method clusters the output of the data depending on a specific category.
-For example, the number of deaths for each Cause_name was given.
+For example, in the Obesity data the number of samples from each state was given.